nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/welcome.md

 ## Notes

-> I write notes for most lecture topics.
+[Amos Bloomberg](https://knowledge.kitchen) provides notes for most lecture topics.
 You may find them useful but incomplete.

->
-> -_Amos Bloomberg_
+- The notes pertinent to any lecture are found on the [schedule](./../schedule).

 You find all the material to his courses on [Knowldedge Kitchen](https://knowledge.kitchen/).